- The first match between the two took place in 1909

 - Written by Joe Hall

-The first fixture between the two took place on 9 January 1909 at Blackheath – Twickenham had yet to be fully built – and the visitors pulled off a symbolic win.
+On this day in 1909 the first fixture between England and Australia took place at Blackheath – Twickenham had yet to be fully built – and the visitors pulled off a symbolic win.

 The match was part of Australia’s first ever tour of Britain; an eventful and controversial five-month trip that also saw them return home with an Olympic gold medal.